msdrigg/Roam/docs/src/pages/upcoming-work.md

 -   Update keyboard handling to support ecp-textedit on `KeyboardEntry`
     -   Show keyboard when textedit is opened
     -   Hide keyboard when textedit closed
+    -   Test that pasting + select/delete into the textedit field works as expected
     -   If ecp-textedit is supported, allow selecting, deleting text and moving cursor.
 Just re-send text each time it changes if this is supported.
     -   If ecp-textedit is not supported, fall back to current behavior of sending keys
+    -   On macOS show an indicator when textedit is enabled
+    -   On macOS allow cmd+v and cmd+c and cmd+x to copy paste from/to the buffer

 Keyboard ECP Session Commands (notes)